Upcoming Tournament Dates:

 NET tournaments offer players the opportunity to compete against players of their approximate ability within a maximum 3-hour time frame.
 NET tournaments “ignite” beginners and provide continued improvement through competition to the more advanced.

 All registration is done online (no phone entries).
-Click here to register.
+Registration closed for January 29 tournament.
+For waitlist, submit Missed Deadline form.

 Match schedule is posted online on the Wednesday evening before the tournament.